What is the real cost of traveling Europe?

 A moody Gozo landscape.

-We mostly travel around Europe, though we’ve also done a bit of North and South America in the past few years.
+We mostly travel around Europe, though we’ve also done a bit of North and South America in the past few years (and before I hit the road full-time, I visited every continent except Antarctica).

 We prefer to stay in one place for at least a month (and sometimes two or three) and we tend to rent comfortable apartments in local neighborhoods.